eriklsy/eriklsy/README.md

 How did you end up here.

-- 🔭 I’m currently working on nwHacks :)
+- 🔭 Currently working on a discord bot
-- 📫 How to reach me: Discord - rooks.plates#9916
+- 📫 How to reach me: Discord - rooks.plates
 - 😄 Pronouns: He/Him